WhipeeDip/CSE110-TeamZICO-Ziconnect/README.md

 # Setup

-1. Install Heroku CLI for your respective operating systems.
-You can google 'Heroku CLI' to see the guide.
+1. Install [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) for your respective operating systems.
 2. Install Node on your computer.

 # Installation and Execution